BdR76/CSVLint/docs/readme.md

 ### Comment lines

 Some data files contain comments or documentation about the data.
-CSV Lint supports a `SkipLines` option to skip at start of the file, and a `CommentChar` option to skip lines thst start with this character.
+CSV Lint supports a `SkipLines` option to skip at start of the file, and a `CommentChar` option to skip lines that start with this character.

 Note that the `SkipLines` and `CommentChar` keywords are not officially part of the schema.ini format, (please upvote [the suggestion here](https://feedback.azure.com/d365community/search/?q=schema.ini)),